Actor portrayal.

 There's more to know about LEQVIO

-See essential dosing and administration information for LEQVIO
+See the essential dosing and administration information for LEQVIO

 DNA, deoxyribonucleic acid; LDL-C, low-density lipoprotein cholesterol; MOA, mechanism of action; mRNA, messenger ribonucleic acid; PCSK9, proprotein convertase subtilisin/kexin type 9; RNA, ribonucleic acid; siRNA, small interfering ribonucleic acid.